OpenAstronomy/GSoC/application.md

 will able to follow through the required public blog posts) but who are the mentors behind thee projects.

-Mentors will monitor their students as they prefer but they will have dedicate time on each sub-organisation weekly teleconferences to discuss their development and update the progress and problems encountered.
+Mentors will monitor their students as they prefer but they will have dedicated time on each sub-organisation weekly teleconferences to discuss their development and update the admins and other mentors on progress and problems encountered.

 [661/1000]